Bashamichi Campus

 The poster creation process progressed through the following stages:

-Understanding the Concept of Ordering
+Understand the Concept of Ordering

 First, students began by learning the basic concept of "what is an order?"
 They had in-depth discussions about the poster's target audience, the purpose and reasons for holding the School Festival, and the information that should be included on the poster.
 Through this process, they considered the significance of the School Festival and the importance of promotional posters from various perspectives, including parents, school, students, and the community.

-Creating Catchphrases
+Create Catchphrases

 Next, they worked on creating catchphrases that encapsulated the message they wanted to convey and the appeal of the CGK School Festival.
 The task of combining attractive words and messages while being conscious of the target audience greatly contributed to improving the student's vocabulary and communication skills.The students realized the power and influence of words by fully exercising their creativity.
 Through group brainstorming, they also became aware of the importance of diverse perspectives.